 The auto insurance is cheaper for teens when they’re added to their parents’ policies.
 However, it’s smart to get quotes for both, as many factors can come into play.

 For example, if your teen has a very low-value vehicle, it might be cheaper for him to get his own policy and skip certain optional coverage such as collision and comprehensive.

 Do I have other options if adding my teen to my policy is too expensive?

-All drivers need auto-insurance.
-That is the law.
-Your only other option is to put the teen on a separate policy; however, this may be more expensive because certain discounts that apply on your policy may not apply to his (e.g., multi-car, occupational discounts, etc.).
+All drivers need auto insurance because of the law.
+Your only other option is to put the teen on a separate policy but it would be more expensive.
+It’s because certain discounts that apply on your policy may not apply to his such as multi-car, occupational discounts, etc.